ddakebono/karren-sama/README.md

 ------------

 To use this bot you will need the Java 8 runtime, the rest of the dependencies will be handled by Maven.
-You will also need to have an SQL server to use the bot, it's only been tested against a MariaDB server, but you should just need to change the connector used as long as the DB server is compatable with JOOQ
+You will also need to have an SQL server to use the bot, it's only been tested against a MariaDB server, but you should just need to change the connector used as long as the DB server is compatable with JOOQ.
+You can find the SQL file in the conf folder

 Usage
 -----

 Check out our wiki for instructions on adding the bot to your discord!

+Documentation will be up sometime on how to run your own instance of the bot.

 Licence